-But the Oktoberfest is not the only event which Germany is famous for, there are also the Christmas markets.
+But Oktoberfest is not the only event that Germany is famous for; there are also Christmas markets.

-Many people go to these Christmas markets, to enjoy the mood and to drink mulled wine.
-Top tip: be aware that you have to pay a deposit for the cups of three to four euros.
+Many people go to these Christmas markets to enjoy the mood and to drink mulled wine.
+Top tip: be aware that you have to pay a deposit for three to four euros cups.
 You’ll get it back by bringing the cup back.

-Some of the best and biggest Christmas markets are in Stuttgart – Baden Württemberg, in Frankfurt – Hessen or in Nürnberg – Bavarian.
+Some of the best and biggest Christmas markets are in Stuttgart – Baden Württemberg, Frankfurt – Hessen, or Nürnberg – Bavarian.

-Besides attractions like the Oktoberfest and the Christmas markets, there are many castles in Germany that should be visited while traveling through Germany.
+Besides festivals like Oktoberfest and the Christmas markets, many castles in Germany should be visited while traveling through Germany.

-There should be up to 25 thousand castles, ruins and ground monuments in Germany.
+What is Germany famous for?
+Castles!
+Germany should have up to 25 thousand castles, ruins, and ground monuments.
 One of the best things in Germany is exploring all the famous and breathtaking castles distributed throughout the whole country.
-The castles used to be homes of kings or government buildings back in the time, today most of them are tourist attractions.
+The castles used to be homes of kings or government buildings back in the time; today, most are tourist attractions.

-The most famous castles in Germany are Neuschwanstein in Bavaria, the castle in Heidelberg and in Wartberg.
+The most famous castles in Germany are Neuschwanstein in Bavaria, the castle in Heidelberg, and Wartberg.

-After the historic castles of Germany, we continue to explore Germany’s history, which isn’t always very… nice.
-Germany has an extensive and rich history but the two world wars and the Nazis play a big part in its recent history.
+After the historic castles of Germany, we continue to explore Germany’s history, which isn’t always so lovely.
+Germany has an extensive and rich history, but the two world wars and the Nazis play a big part in its recent history.

 World War I

-If we talk about the things that Germany is famous for, the World Wars and the Nazis are unforgettable.
+If we talk about what Germany is famous for, the World Wars and the Nazis are unforgettable.
 Although the Germans really try to avoid the topic and try to forget this part of the past.
-Moreover, the book “Mein Kampf”, doing Hitler’s greeting and drawing the swastika, the symbol of the Nazis, are now forbidden in Germany.
+Moreover, the book “Mein Kampf,” doing Hitler’s greeting and drawing of the swastika, the symbol of the Nazis, are now forbidden in Germany.

-The first world war took place from 1914 until 1918 and nearly 20 million people had to die.
-On the first August 1914, Germany declared war on Russia.
+The first world war took place from 1914 until 1918, and nearly 20 million people had to die.
+On the first of August 1914, Germany declared war on Russia.

-This topic is very complex though and there is a lot more to say!
+This topic is very complex, though, and there is much more to say!